Leveraging Domain Knowledge to Improve Microscopy Image Segmentation with Lifted Multicuts: Results

-We test the false merge correction on parts of the \textit{Drosophila} medulla.
-This data was made public by the authors of \cite{takemura2015synaptic}, who also provide membrane probability maps, a watershed over-segmentation and a ground-truth segmentation for the whole volume.
+We test the false merge correction on parts of the \textit{Drosophila} medulla using a 68 $\times$ 38 $\times$ 44 micron FIBSEM volume imaged at 8 $\times$ 8 $\times$ 8 nanometer from \citep{takemura2015synaptic}, who also provide a ground-truth segmentation for the whole volume.

-In order to demonstrate segmentation improvement based on morphological knowledge, we train a random forest that can detect false merges in segmented objects.
-This classifier is based on morphological features derived from paths inside of segmented objects.
-These paths are extracted from skeletons computed with the method of \cite{lee1994building} using the implementation from \cite{van2014scikit}.
-See \autoref{path_features} for a detailed description of the feature set.
-The random forest is trained based on correct and falsely merged objects from an initial multicut segmentation of a separate part of the dataset.